techidaily/site-games-able/source/_posts/elevate-your-game-with-144hz-ultrawide-monitors.md

 [$297 at Amazon](https://www.amazon.com/ASUS-TUF-Gaming-Ultrawide-DisplayPort/dp/B09JFH27XG?tag=makeusw-20&ascsubtag=UUmuoUeUpU97737&asc%5Frefurl=https%3A%2F%2Fwww.makeuseof.com%2Fbest-144hz-ultrawide-monitors%2F&asc%5Fcampaign=Affiliate) [$300 at Newegg](https://shop-links.co/link/?exclusive=1&publisher_slug=itechdaily19598&url=https%3A%2F%2Fwww.newegg.com%2Fp%2FN82E16824281182) [$299 at Walmart](https://www.walmart.com/ip/ASUS-TUF-Gaming-30-21-9-1080P-Ultrawide-Curved-HDR-Monitor-VG30VQL1A-WFHD-2560-x-1080-200Hz-Supports-144Hz-1ms-Extreme-Low-Motion-Blur-FreeSync-Premi/774692873)

- While ultrawide monitors aren't as demanding as 4K monitors, you'll still need one of[the best graphics cards](https://www.makeuseof.com/tag/best-graphics-cards/) to get the best gaming experience.
+ While ultrawide monitors aren't as demanding as 4K monitors, you'll still need one of [the best graphics cards](https://www.makeuseof.com/tag/best-graphics-cards/) to get the best gaming experience.
 If you have an entry-level GPU and still want to hit maximum refresh rates, the ASUS TUF Gaming VG30VQL1A with a 2560x1080 resolution is an excellent choice.
 You can easily reach a 144Hz refresh rate or even its maximum 200Hz refresh rate without putting too much strain on your GPU, unlike 1440p ultrawide monitors.

  The ASUS TUF Gaming VG30VQL1A has excellent motion clarity thanks to its powerful backlight strobing feature.
 Combined with the higher refresh rate and FreeSync Premium VRR, it's a perfect candidate for playing highly competitive shooters and racing games.
 In addition, at 30 inches, the lower 1080p resolution still produces sharp images and crisp text, so you can use this monitor for gaming and productivity.